reeseovine/islet/README.md

 # Zonelet (name change pending) starter pack

-Work-in-progress fork of [Zonelets](https://zonelets.net/) by Marina Kittaka.
+Express.js server-based fork of [Zonelets](https://zonelets.net/) by Marina Kittaka.

 All themes from the zonelet theme pack v1.1 are included (license CC0).
+This fork aims to be 100% compatible with themes made for Zonelets!

+## Usage instructions
+*Documentation coming soon...*

+## To do
+- Custom post titles with special characters support

-# License
+## License

 ```
 Released under MIT License